-You've met your nanny and decided to hire them.
-The good news is because you've used Koru Kids we're going to take care of all the admin.
+Once you've met your nanny and decided to hire them, Koru Kids will take care of all the admin.
 When you confirm to us that you want to hire your nanny we'll email you and ask you to do three things:

 - Complete the set-up form.
-This allows us to draw up your contract, set-up your nannies payroll, pension and if necessary register you with HMRC
+This allows us to draw up your contract, set up your nanny's payroll and pension, and if necessary register you with HMRC

 - Make arrangements with your nanny to start work

 The after school service costs £12 per hour per family (not per child) — and nothing more.
 There are no registration fees, finders’ fees, or any other hidden fees.

 This cost covers your nanny’s pay plus: